MeemeeLab/CoreMP135-Arch/README.md

 Burn sdcard.img to your SD card.

-Because default rootfs has a size of 2GiB, it's good idea to extend rootfs to match your SD card.
+Default rootfs has a size of 1.5GiB and you should extend rootfs to match your SD card.
-Use any partition modification utilities to extend.
+I recommend using parted/gparted to extend.
+(Don't use fdisk or it will erase `legacy_boot`, read below)

 Don't erase `legacy_boot` flag on rootfs, or your M5Stack will be unable to boot.